Bonsai: Intentional and Personalized Social Media Feeds: Introduction

-\System{} was guided by three design goals: \textit{intent fidelity}, ensuring that explicitly stated user goals govern feed generation; \textit{controllability}, lowering the cost of preference articulation so users can flexibly adjust feeds without specialized expertise; and \textit{procedural transparency}, making the process of sourcing, filtering, and ranking content visible and understandable.
-Together, these goals aim to shift personalization away from opaque engagement optimization toward feeds intentionally authored by users.
-To operationalize these goals, \System{} implements a platform-agnostic four-stage.
+\System{} was guided by three design goals: \textit{intent fidelity}, ensuring that explicitly stated user goals govern feed generation; \textit{ease of use}, lowering the cost of preference articulation so users can flexibly adjust feeds without specialized expertise; and \textit{procedural transparency}, making the sourcing, filtering, and ranking of content visible and understandable.
+Together, these goals aim to shift personalization away from engagement optimization toward feeds intentionally authored by users.
+To operationalize these goals, \System{} implements a platform-agnostic four-stage framework.
 First, in the \textit{Planning} stage, an LM agent parses the user’s natural language description into candidate sources and inclusion/exclusion criteria; Second, in the \textit{Sourcing} stage, we fetch posts from feeds, lists, accounts, hashtags, or search queries from platform APIs, LMs, and previously scraped databases; Third, in the \textit{Curation} stage, an LM agent scores candidate posts against user-stated preferences.
 Finally, in the \textit{Ranking} stage, posts are ordered based on user-specified trade-offs among relevance, recency, and popularity.
-The result is not a static explanation of a black-box feed, but a transparent, editable configuration in which users iteratively co-author the algorithm that shapes their social media experience.
+The result is an editable configuration in which users iteratively co-author the algorithm that shapes their social media experience.

 Our findings suggest that intentional, personalized feeds help participants discover relevant content, focus on desired information, and avoid overload, ultimately strengthening their sense of agency.
-At the same time, these feeds demand greater effort to construct and heighten user expectations that the resulting content will faithfully reflect their stated intentions.
-While some users find excitement and fulfillment in building intentional social feeds, others struggle with the cognitive load associated with the task.
+The LM-mediated nature of~\System{} enabled participants to express nuanced preferences, convey social media intentions through precise post specifications, and allowed novice users to onboard easily to custom feeds.
+At the same time, these feeds demand greater effort to construct and heighten user expectations that the resulting content will faithfully reflect their goals; while some users find excitement and fulfillment in building intentional social feeds, others struggle with the cognitive load associated with the task.
+Participant feedback highlights the promise of hybrid approaches that combine intentional and engagement-based feeds.

 Through this work, we aim to concretely demonstrate the feasibility of intentional, personalized social media through natural language.
-Overall, we contribute
+Overall, we contribute:

 \begin{enumerate}